blockchain-privacy/dakar/app/Readme.md

 # Frontend

 This is the frontend of Dakar.
 It gives access to generic blockchain data like transactions, blocks and addresses.
-Additionally, it serves as an analytics platform for Dash private send transactions.
+Additionally, it serves as an analytics platform for CoinJoin transactions in Bitcoin and Dash.

 ## Dependencies